Last week’s Technology in Education conference left me with a couple of ideas to ponder:

 Educators are keenly aware that they’re measured by the kids’ test scores.
 Federal and state funding is tied to improvements in the numbers.
 Change has to be introduced carefully, lest it disrupt what’s already proved to work well enough.

-Added to that is an academic environment for educators that rewards obfuscation in language and thought.
+Added to that is an academic environment for educators that

 The result is a risk-averse spirit that wraps innovation in thick protective layers.